apecloud/kubeblocks/docs/user_docs/installation/chatgpt-retrieval-plugin-with-kubeblocks.md

 The remote Chatbox engages in dialogue with the user, processing their natural language queries and retrieving relevant data from both OpenAI's large model and our private knowledge base, and then combines this information to provide a more accurate and comprehensive answer.

-With ChatGPT Retrieval Plugin, data privacy and benefits of ChatGPT are balanced.
+With the ChatGPT Retrieval Plugin, data privacy and benefits of ChatGPT are balanced.

 ## ChatGPT Retrieval Plugin on KubeBlocks